Take Composition and Your Photos by the Reins

 Check Your Corners

-This goes hand in hand with the background and is almost like a subset.
-Before you snap your photo, take one quick second to glance at all four of your corners.
+This goes hand in hand with the background and is almost like a subset of it.
+Before you snap your photo, take a quick second to glance at all four of your corners.
 This goes a long way toward avoiding adding a floating head from a passerby to your picture or half of a no-parking sign.
 All unwanted bits of info that will take away from your finished product.
 It also goes the other way; make sure you have everything in the frame you want to capture.
 Both are frustrating, but leaving a crucial piece out makes me the most disappointed.
-Occasionally you can get lucky and crop a small amount out, but you can’t go back and add information.
+Occasionally, you can get lucky and crop out a small amount, but you can’t go back and add information.

 german castle on a forested hill